 Connect any supported third-party stylus using Bluetooth.

-Tap Connect third-party stylus to bring up the Connect Stylus panel.
+Tap Connect legacy stylus to bring up the Connect Stylus panel.
 Here, you’ll find a list of the types of stylus Procreate Pocket currently supports.

 Ensuring that your stylus is switched on, tap on your stylus brand to scan for your device.
 When Procreate Pocket finds it, the Connect Stylus panel will update.
 This will show options and readouts specific to your stylus.